Workers’ Compensation Commutations and Permanencies in Delaware

 Contact an experienced Delaware workers’ compensation attorney today to schedule a consultation

 At the law firm of Silverman, McDonald & Friedman, our Delaware workers’ compensation lawyers have more than 100 years of combined experience helping other clients get the fair compensation they deserve when they have been injured in a workplace accident.
 You may give us a call at 302-888-2900 or fill out our quick contact form to schedule a free consultation.
-We have offices in Wilmington, Seaford and New Castle from which we serve clients throughout Delaware.
+We have offices in Wilmington, Seaford, and Newark from which we serve clients throughout Delaware.